f5devcentral/f5-agility-labs-waf/docs/class3/module4/lab4/lab4.rst

 .. image:: images/image8_4_4.png
     :width: 600 px

-9. Open a new icognito window in Chrome and click the app1 bookmark in the browser bar.
+9. Open a new incognito window in Chrome and click the app1 bookmark in the browser bar.
 When you get the SSL warning click Advanced and Proceed

 .. image:: images/image9_4_4.png
     :width: 600 px